 If you have a car you could head up to the northern beaches, Palm, Newport, Whale - all very nice.
 If not, you could catch a ferry up to Manly.
 Heading out to Bondi would also be cool, you could do some shopping at Westfield at Bondi Junction which is a huge shopping centre, everything you could want plus more.
 It's very to Oxford Street, where there is lots more quality shopping to be done, however,you'll find more fashion and boutique shops in this area.
 As the weather has been pretty ordinary lately maybe some shopping might be a better option than planning on spending lots of time at the beach.
 You can get to Bondi via Oxford st on the 333, 380 & 381 buses which leave Elizabeth St.

-If you are in the city I would recommend checking out the botanical gardens and maybe walking around to Woolloomoolo/Potts Point and maybe even other harbour suburbs, Elizabeth and Rushcutters Bay, beautiful spots + lots of nice little cafes. almost 8 years ago
+If you are in the city I would recommend checking out the botanical gardens and maybe walking around to Woolloomoolo/Potts Point and maybe even other harbour suburbs, Elizabeth and Rushcutters Bay, beautiful spots + lots of nice little cafes. about 10 years ago

 If you have a few hours you can catch the Manly Ferry from Circular Quay (near the opera house).
 These depart every half hour and from memory cost about $12 return.